-The US Consumer Product Safety Commission (CPSC) reports that in the US, a child is sent to the emergency room every 30 minutes as a result of falling furniture.
-Data from a 2016 CPSC report demonstrates the scope of the problem:
+The U.S. Consumer Product Safety Commission (CPSC) reports that in the U.S., a child is sent to the emergency room every 60 minutes as a result of falling furniture.
+Data from a 2021 CPSC report demonstrates the scope of the problem:

-- 94 percent of these child tip-over fatalities occur in a residential setting
+- Ninety one percent of these child tip-over fatalities occur in a residential setting.

 - Although tip-overs impact people of all ages, the incidents are more likely to be deadly when children are involved.
-84 percent of tip-over deaths involve children.
+Eighty two percent of tip-over deaths involve children.

-- A child dies every two weeks as a result of falling televisions, furniture, or appliances
+- On average, two to three children die every month as a result of falling televisions, furniture, or appliances.

 In order to prevent these incidents, KID recommends: